A photo of the NYC Skyline

 Defense for Larceny Charges

-When facing larceny charges in New York, you need a strong defense.
+When you’re facing larceny charges in New York, you need a strong defense.
 We use our experience as former prosecutors to build defenses for our clients.
-Below is an overview of some of the defenses we may use:
+Here are possible defenses:

 Lack of Intent: Larceny requires intent to deprive the owner of the property.
-We may argue you didn’t intend to steal.
-Perhaps you thought the property was yours, or you had permission to take it.
+We may argue that you didn’t intend to steal; perhaps you thought the property was yours or that you had permission to take it.

 Mistaken Identity: If you were misidentified as the perpetrator, we may prove your innocence through alibis or challenging witness identifications.